On the Invariant and Geometric Structure of the Holomorphic Unified Field Theory: Quantum Mechanics and Quantum Field Theory from HUFT

-For $\dim E_x\ge 3$, by Gleason’s theorem, the existence of a positive trace-one operator $\rho_{[\psi]}$ on $E_x$ such that for every projector $P\in\mathcal{P}$: \be \mu(P\,|\,\psi)=\mathrm{Tr}(\rho_{[\psi]} P). \ee ray invariance and $U(1)$-equivariance of $E$ force $\rho_{[\psi]}$ to be a rank-one projector: \( \rho_{[\psi]}=\frac{|\psi\rangle\langle\psi|}{\langle\psi,\psi\rangle}. \) This shows: \be \mu(P\,|\,\psi)=\frac{\langle\psi,P\psi\rangle}{\langle\psi,\psi\rangle}. \ee Taking $P=\Pi_i$ gives the Born rule: \be \mu(\Pi_i\,|\,\psi)=\|\Pi_i\psi\|^2/\|\psi\|^2. \ee
+For $\dim E_x\ge 3$, by~Gleason’s theorem, the~existence of a positive trace-one operator $\rho_{[\psi]}$ on $E_x$ such that for every projector $P\in\mathcal{P}$: \be \mu(P\,|\,\psi)=\mathrm{Tr}(\rho_{[\psi]} P). \ee ray invariance and $U(1)$-equivariance of $E$ force $\rho_{[\psi]}$ to be a rank-one projector: \( \rho_{[\psi]}=\frac{|\psi\rangle\langle\psi|}{\langle\psi,\psi\rangle}. \) This shows: \be \mu(P\,|\,\psi)=\frac{\langle\psi,P\psi\rangle}{\langle\psi,\psi\rangle}. \ee Taking $P=\Pi_i$ gives the Born rule: \be \mu(\Pi_i\,|\,\psi)=\|\Pi_i\psi\|^2/\|\psi\|^2. \ee

-When $\dim E_x=2$, we replace A3 by $\sigma$-additivity for measurable fields of positive effects summing to $\mathbf{1}$ positive operator–valued measures (POVMs).
-By the Busch–Gleason extension \cite{BuschLahtiBook}, we again obtain: \( \mu(E\,|\,\psi)=\mathrm{Tr}(\rho_{[\psi]} E) \) for all effects $E$, hence the same Born rule for projectors.
+When $\dim E_x=2$, we replace A3 by $\sigma$-additivity for measurable fields of positive effects summing to $\mathbf{1}$ positive operator-valued measures (POVMs).
+By the Busch--Gleason extension~\cite{BuschLahtiBook}, we again obtain \( \mu(E\,|\,\psi)=\mathrm{Tr}(\rho_{[\psi]} E) \) for all effects $E$; hence, we have the same Born rule for~projectors.

-The preceding is fiberwise.
-To obtain spacetime probabilities for configuration-space localized outcomes, we must fix a Cauchy hypersurface $\Sigma\subset M$ with induced positive measure $\mathrm{d}\Sigma\sqrt{\gamma}$ from the real-slice metric.
-For a Hermitian line subbundle $L\subset E$ such as a position or detector mode like a localized wave-packet subbundle defined by a smooth section basis, the probability density is the fiber norm induced by $h$: \be \rho(x)=\frac{h_x(\Pi_L \psi_x,\Pi_L \psi_x)}{\int_\Sigma h_y(\psi_y,\psi_y)\,\mathrm{d}\Sigma_y\sqrt{\gamma(y)}}. \ee Gauge covariance under the $U(1)$ factor of the HUFT structure group is guaranteed because $h$ and $D$ are unitary, $h(\psi,\psi)$ is $U(1)$-invariant, and parallel transport preserves the norm.
-Here $h(\psi,\psi)\equiv h_x(\psi_x,\psi_x)$ denotes the Hermitian fiber norm squared of $\psi$ at $x$, in a local frame $(h_{i\bar j})$ with $\psi=\psi^i e_i$ we have $h(\psi,\psi)=\bar\psi^{\bar j}h_{i\bar j}\psi^i$.
-Thus, the only $U(1)$-invariant quadratic functional compatible is the squared $h$-norm.
+The preceding information is fiberwise.
+To~obtain spacetime probabilities for configuration-space localized outcomes, we must fix a Cauchy hypersurface $\Sigma\subset M$ with induced positive measure $\mathrm{d}\Sigma\sqrt{\gamma}$ from the real-slice metric.
+For a Hermitian line subbundle $L\subset E$ such as a position or detector mode like a localized wave-packet subbundle defined by a smooth section basis, the~probability density is the fiber norm induced by $h$: \be \rho(x)=\frac{h_x(\Pi_L \psi_x,\Pi_L \psi_x)}{\int_\Sigma h_y(\psi_y,\psi_y)\,\mathrm{d}\Sigma_y\sqrt{\gamma(y)}}. \ee Gauge covariance under the $U(1)$ factor of the HUFT structure group is guaranteed because $h$ and $D$ are unitary, $h(\psi,\psi)$ is $U(1)$-invariant, and~parallel transport preserves the norm.
+Here, $h(\psi,\psi)\equiv h_x(\psi_x,\psi_x)$ denotes the Hermitian fiber norm squared of $\psi$ at $x$; in~a local frame $(h_{i\bar j})$ with $\psi=\psi^i e_i$, we have $h(\psi,\psi)=\bar\psi^{\bar j}h_{i\bar j}\psi^i$.
+Thus, the~only $U(1)$-invariant quadratic functional compatible is the squared $h$-norm.